machanism-org/machai/ghostwriter/src/site/markdown/act.md

 inputs = [
     '''
 # Analyze
-Review the code and list the most important issues.
+Review the code and list the main issues.

 %s
 ''',